In Class A, ‘Cinderella’ Bryan County arrives to the ball

 “We practiced at an elementary school that had no goalposts,” Lodge said this week.
 “Of course, we didn’t really need to practice.
 We only won one game, and we didn’t get to kick many.”

-Lodge, 77, went on to coach at other schools in a lengthy and distinguished career and now resides in neighboring Liberty County.
-But his heart belongs to Bryan County, located in Pembroke.
+Lodge, 77, went on to coach at other schools and now resides in neighboring Liberty County.
+But his heart belongs to Bryan County, located in county seat Pembroke.
 And so it is that he has been swept up in the football team’s journey to the Class A Division I state semifinals.
-It is fresh territory for a school that, before this season, had never won a state playoff game in its history.
+It is fresh territory for a school that, before this season, had never won a state playoff game.

 “I keep thinking, ‘When’s it going to end?’”
 Lodge said in a phone interview with The Atlanta Journal-Constitution.
 “This is really a Cinderella story.”

 It is the story of a coach with a football rearing that few can match, a determined crew of homegrown seniors and a community that has waited a long time for such a combination to achieve historic successes on the field.
-The school, which has an enrollment of a little less than 600, will shut down early Friday to give students and supporters time to make the drive to Bogart near Athens to play powerhouse Prince Avenue Christian.
+The school, with an enrollment of a little less than 600, will shut down early today to give students and supporters time to make the drive to Bogart near Athens to play powerhouse Prince Avenue Christian.

-“Just an unbelievable, unforgettable season,” said athletic director Blaine Ennis, herself a Bryan County alumna and the mother of one of the team’s stars, linebacker/running back/receiver Tanner Ennis.
+“Just an unbelievable, unforgettable season,” said AD Blaine Ennis, herself a Bryan County alumna and the mother of one of the team’s stars, linebacker/running back/receiver Tanner Ennis.

-The run to the semifinals – 10th-ranked Bryan County (12-1) is one of 32 teams in the state still playing out of 412 – is stunning particularly against the backdrop of the team’s history.
-For a variety of reasons – funding, lack of interest and frequent turnover of coaching staffs among them – the team had made the state playoffs five times in the team’s first 46 seasons and had never advanced past the first round.
+The run to the semifinals — 10th-ranked Bryan County (12-1) is one of 32 teams in the state still playing out of 412 — is stunning against the backdrop of the team’s history.
+The team made the state playoffs five times in the team’s first 46 seasons and had never advanced past the first round.

-Coach Cherard Freeman has effected this drastic turnaround.
-After leading a successful rebuild at Warren County, he took the job before the 2020 season to be significantly closer to his home in Statesboro.
+Coach Cherard Freeman has affected this turnaround.
+After leading a successful rebuild at Warren County, he took the job before the 2020 season.
 When he arrived, Bryan County had won one of its previous 28 games.
 The most recent winning season was 2013.

-Freeman learned the game from two coaching giants.
-One is National High School Hall of Famer Larry Campbell, the former coach at small-school powerhouse Lincoln County High.
-The other is former College Football Hall of Famer Paul Johnson, who coached Freeman at Georgia Southern.
-For good measure, one of his position coaches in Statesboro was Jeff Monken, now the coach with the second most wins in Army history.
+Freeman learned the game from two coaching giants: National High School Hall of Famer Larry Campbell, the former coach at small-school powerhouse Lincoln County High, and College Football Hall of Famer Paul Johnson, who coached Freeman at Georgia Southern.
+For good measure, one of his position coaches in Statesboro was Jeff Monken, now the coach with the second-most wins in Army history.

-“Coach Johnson and coach Campbell were kind of like together for the fact that they believe in trying to do the little things right, a lot of discipline,” said Freeman, 46.
+“Coach Johnson and coach Campbell were kind of like together for the fact that they believe in trying to do the little things right, a lot of discipline,” said Freeman, 46, married with two children.
 “As long as you do what you’re supposed to do, you’re going to have fun.”

 Freeman pulled on two significant levers — a group of incoming freshmen that had been highly successful in youth football days and the GHSA’s permission to move down from Class 2A, where many of the school’s teams had been overmatched by larger schools, to Class A. Freeman threw the freshmen onto the varsity, where they predictably didn’t win a game and were outscored 46-304.

-“It was tough,” said Tanner Ellis, who weighed about 135 pounds as a freshman.
+“It was tough,” said Tanner Ennis, who remembers weighing about 135 pounds as a freshman.
 “We were all undersized, all freshmen.
 Having to play against seniors, it wasn’t easy.”

 Credit: Richard Burkhart / Savannah Morning News